1943 Argentine Revolution: Labor and Social Policy

 The technical schools created by Juan Perón were part of a demand by the unions and a policy of industrialization.
 From 1941 to 1946 the industrial working class had increased 38%, from 677,517 to 938,387 workers.

 In 1944, Farrell decisively imposed the labor reforms suggested by the Secretary of Labor.
 The government summoned labor unions and employers to negotiate through collective bargaining, a process without precedents in Argentina.
 123 collective agreements affecting 1.4 million laborers and employers were signed.
 The following year another 347 agreements covering 2.2 million workers would be signed.

 On November 18, 1944, the Field Hand Statue was announced, which modernized the quasi-feudal situation in which rural workers found themselves and alarmed the owners of the large ranches that controlled Argentine exports.
 On November 30, labor courts were established, which also met great resistance from employers and conservative groups.

 On December 4, a retirement program for commercial employees was approved.
 This was followed by a union demonstration in support of Perón organized by the socialist Ángel Borlenghi, Secretary General of the union.
 Perón gave a public speech to the huge crowd that had gathered there, estimated to be 200,000 people.

 Likewise, unionization of workers continued to grow: while there were 356 unions with 444,412 members in 1941, by 1945 this number had grown to 969 unions with 528,523 members.

 The Farrell-Perón team, with the help of a sizeable group of unionists, was profoundly reshaping the culture of labor relations, which up until then had been characterized by the dominance of the paternalism typical of the estancias.
 One employer opposed to the Peronist labor reforms asserted at the time that the most serious of them was that workers "began to look their employers in the eyes".
 In the context of this cultural transformation regarding the place of workers in society, the working class grew continuously thanks the accelerated industrialization of the country.
 This great socio-economic transformation was the base of the "pro-labor nationalism" that took form between the second half of 1944 and the first half of 1945 and which would assume the name of Peronism.

 Industrial Policy

 Altos Hornos Zapla, located in the Jujuy Province, Argentina.

-Ramirez and above all Farrell continued an industrialization policy that was in the hands of labor.
-Both were leading a rapid transformation of Argentine society, prompting a growth of the working class and salaried employees due to the growing presence of women in the job market, the appearance of a large group of small and mid-sized industrial companies, and the migration to Buenos Aires of many rural workers (disparagingly known as cabecitas negras, with different cultural components than those characterized by the large wave of European immigrants (1850–1950) that flooded the country.
+Ramírez and above all Farrell continued an industrialization policy that was in the hands of labor.
+Both were leading a rapid transformation of Argentine society, prompting a growth of the working class and salaried employees due to the growing presence of women in the job market, the appearance of a large group of small and mid-sized industrial companies, and the migration to Buenos Aires of many rural workers (disparagingly known as cabecitas negras), with different cultural components than those characterized by the large wave of European immigrants (1850–1950) that flooded the country.

 The main measures taken by the dictatorship with regard to industrial policy were: